IshitaGopal/IshitaGopal.github.io/index.md

 ---
 layout: frontpage
-title: Blue Ham
+title: Ishita Gopal
-description: Blue Ham is a PhD candidate at Broom University.
+description: Ishita Gopal is a PhD candidate at PSU.
-keywords: Blue, Ham, treats, recycling, mail, being a good boy
+#keywords: Blue, Ham, treats, recycling, mail, being a good boy
 ---

-Blue Ham is a PhD candidate at Broom University.
-His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.
+I am PhD candidate in Political Science & Social Data Analytics at the Pennsylvania State University.
+I apply causal inference, machine learning and network analysis methods to study digital media and political activism.
+Substantively, I focus on how different types of information shape the political choices of citizens and elites in the domain of dissent-repression, online cummunication and public policy decisions.
+Prior to starting my Ph.D., I worked as an economist in the enrgy and enviroment domain in India.
+I also have a Master's in Economics from the University of Warwick.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>